dongmingh/v1performance/README.md

 with a specific runCases.txt.

-####Latency
+#### Latency

 That the runCases.txt contains:

     sdk=node samplecc-latency-i.json

-will execute 1000 invokes (Move) with 1 thread on one network using sample_cc chaincode.
+will execute 1000 invokes (Move) with 1 process on one network using sample_cc chaincode.
 The average of the execution result (execution time (ms)/1000 transactions) represents the latency of 1 invoke (Move).

-####Long run
+#### Long run

 That the runCases.txt contains:

     sdk=node userInputs/samplecc-longrun-i.json

-will execute invokes (Move) of various payload size ranging from 1kb-2kb with 1 threads on one network using sample_cc chaincode for 72 hours at 1 transaction per second.
+will execute invokes (Move) of various payload size ranging from 1kb-2kb with 1 process on one network using sample_cc chaincode for 72 hours at 1 transaction per second.

-####Concurrency
+#### Concurrency

 That the runCases.txt contains:

     sdk=node samplecc-concurrency-i.json

-will execute invokes (Move) of 1kb payload with 50 threads on one 4-peer network using sample_cc chaincode for 10 minutes.
+will execute invokes (Move) of 1kb payload with 50 processes on one 4-peer network using sample_cc chaincode for 10 minutes.

-####Complex
+#### Complex

 That the runCases.txt contains:

     sdk=node samplecc-complex-i.json

-will execute invokes (Move) of various payload size ranging from 10kb-500kb with 10 threads on one 4-peer network using sample_cc chaincode for 10 minutes.
+will execute invokes (Move) of various payload size ranging from 10kb-500kb with 10 processes on one 4-peer network using sample_cc chaincode for 10 minutes.
 Each invoke (Move) is followed by an invoke (Query).